5 Reasons Why Polynesian Dance is Fabulous for Fitness

 2: It packs a great cardiovascular punch.

 My dancers are always amazed at how out-of-breath they are after a 30 minute show!
-Make your own half hour hula dance CD and burn 279 calories every workout... double that if you mix in some short blasts of fast ori tahiti .And you get that all without the joint-jarring common with other high-impact workouts.
+Make your own half hour hula dance playlist and burn 279 calories every workout... double that if you mix in some short blasts of fast ori tahiti .And you get that all without the joint-jarring common with other high-impact workouts.

 3: It's a weight-bearing, bone-building activity.